Hacking Chinese

 • Listening resources on the lower levels are harder than advertised.
 You’ll find content labelled as “absolute beginner” even though it’s not beginner-friendly at all.
 This is probably because it’s hard to create actual beginner content.

 • Listening resources on the higher levels are easier than advertised.
 Or, in other words, actually not “advanced” according to most international frameworks.
-This is because Chinese is hard to learn and creators want to encourage student to feel that they have reached a higher level.
+This is because Chinese is hard to learn and creators want to encourage students to feel that they have reached a higher level.

 I’ve done my best here, but note that each resource often has multiple levels within it.
-Thus, check a few episodes/videos/lessons before passing discarding a resource!
+Thus, check a few episodes/videos/lessons before discarding a resource!

 The best free Chinese listening resources for beginner, intermediate and advanced learners

-If you have some money to invest into your learning, explore the free options below and pay for those you find helpful.
+If you have some money to invest in your learning, explore the free options below and pay for those you find helpful.
 I’ve written more about resources worth paying for here, but not everyone can afford to pay for their learning, so the rest of this article will focus on free content!

 These are the best resources I know of!
 I will update this article with better resources if I can find them.
 If you know of a good one I haven’t mentioned here, please leave a comment below!